jmcedwards/Floating-Points/README.md

 ## Instrutctions

 Move the mouse over the webpage to apply a force to the fluid.
-Over time, the colored material in the fluid will dissipate:
+Over time, the colored material in the fluid will dissipate.

 ## Maths